kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 # Stochastic approximation process

-This package follows the stochastic approximation procedure in [Pflug and Pichler (2015)](https://doi.org/10.1007/s10589-015-9758-0).
+This package follows the stochastic approximation procedure and theory in [Pflug and Pichler (2015)](https://doi.org/10.1007/s10589-015-9758-0).
 Given a stochastic process, we want to approximate the process using either a scenario tree or a scenario lattice.

 Every stochastic approximation iteration modifies one path within the tree towards the new sequence.
 In this way the approximating quality of the tree is improved each time a new sample is observed.
 The tree is not stable in the beginning but with more and more iterations, the scenario tree converges in probability.
 The resulting tree can be used for decision making process.